 The compensation for each of our executive directors and executive officers is comprised of the following elements: base salary, annual bonus, personal benefits and pension or 401(k) plan.
-The total amount of compensation paid and benefits in kind granted to our executive officers, whether or not a director, for the year ended December 31, 2020 was £1.5 million.
+In the year ended December 31, 2021, one executive officer also received a joining incentive payment.
+The total amount of compensation paid and benefits in kind granted to our executive officers, whether or not a director, for the year ended December 31, 2021 was £2.0 million.